Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kentucky vs. North Carolina BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the No. 9 North Carolina Tar Heels (7-2) and the No. 14 Kentucky Wildcats (7-2) at State Farm Arena should be a close matchup, as our computer prediction projects a final score of 82-79, with North Carolina taking home the win.
-Tipoff is at 5:30 PM ET on December 16.
+Saturday's game at State Farm Arena has the No. 9 North Carolina Tar Heels (7-2) matching up with the No. 14 Kentucky Wildcats (7-2) at 5:30 PM ET (on December 16).
+Our computer prediction projects a close 82-79 victory for North Carolina, so it should be a competitive matchup.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!